Habar Gidir: Overview and History

 The Habar Gidir are one of the largest Somali clan families and inhabit a vast portion of the Somali nation, and Somali peninsula at large.
 The Habar gidir mainly reside in the central regions of Somalia, notably the Mudug region, the cities of Hobyo, Galkacyo, where they predominate, and are frequently associated with the region itself.
-The Habar gidir as a clan break into 5 clan families, made up of the Cayr, Sacad, Saleebaan, sifaadle and Saruur who are all descended from Madarki’is (Madarkicis Hiraab).
+The Habar gidir as a clan break into 5 clan families, made up of the: Cayr, Sacad, Saleebaan, Sifaadle.
+(Duduble.!) and Saruur who are all descended from Madarki’is (Madarkicis Hiraab).:.